lsst/LDM-294/README.rst

 The file DM Product Properties.csv is a direct export from Magic Draw and the script makeProductList.py uses this to update the ProductTree.pdf, productlist.tex and wbslist.tex .

-The OSS2DMS and DMS2OSS files ...tim
+The OSS2DMS and DMS2OSS files are produced by a macro in https://github.com/lsst/LSE-61/tree/master/support run it through the mkmatrix.py to generate the two tex files.
+(Tim Jenness)